teaminova/PlantSpotter/README.md

 ### Fetching Entries

 All entries are kept in a database collection named 'entries' (Firebase Cloud Firestore) and fetched when needed.
-For the My Journal Page all entries by the currently logged in user are displayed, while all others (public entries) are displayed on the Community Page.
-On these pages the entries are displayed as cards with an image of the plant, the plant's name, the date and the creator of the entry.
+On the My Journal Page all entries by the currently logged in user are displayed, while all others (public entries) are displayed on the Community Page.
+The entries on these pages are displayed as cards with an image of the plant, the plant's name, the date and the creator of the entry.

 ### Creating New Entry